shorepine/tulipcc/README.md

 ### Music / sound

 Tulip comes with the Alles synthesizer, a very full featured 32-oscillator synth that supports FM, PCM, additive synthesis, partial synthesis, filters, and much more.
-See the [Alles documentation](https://github.com/bwhitman/alles/blob/main/README.md) for more information.

-Once connected to Wi-Fi, Tulip can also control or respond to an [Alles mesh](https://github.com/bwhitman/alles/blob/main/README.md).
-Connect any number of Alles speakers to the wifi to have instant surround sound!
+More in the [full API](docs/tulip_api.md).

 ```python
 alles.drums() # plays a test song